georgtree/rbc-tk9/docs/barchart.md

   *option* is returned.
 If one or more *option* and *value* pairs are specified, then for each pair, the legend option *option* is set to *value*.
 The following options are valid for the legend.

-  - **−activebackground** *color* - Sets the background color for active legend entries.
+  - **-activebackground** *color* - Sets the background color for active legend entries.
 All legend entries marked active (see the legend **activate** operation) are drawn using this background color.

-  - **−activeborderwidth** *pixels* - Sets the width of the 3-D border around the outside edge of the active legend entries.
+  - **-activeborderwidth** *pixels* - Sets the width of the 3-D border around the outside edge of the active legend entries.
 The default is `2`.

-  - **−activeforeground** *color* - Sets the foreground color for active legend entries.
+  - **-activeforeground** *color* - Sets the foreground color for active legend entries.
 All legend entries marked as active (see the legend **activate** operation) are drawn using this foreground color.

-  - **−activerelief** *relief* - Specifies the 3-D effect desired for active legend entries. *Relief* denotes how the interior of the entry should appear relative to the legend; for example, `raised` means the entry should appear to protrude from the legend, relative to the surface of the legend.
+  - **-activerelief** *relief* - Specifies the 3-D effect desired for active legend entries. *Relief* denotes how the interior of the entry should appear relative to the legend; for example, `raised` means the entry should appear to protrude from the legend, relative to the surface of the legend.
 The default is `flat`.

-  - **−anchor** *anchor* - Tells how to position the legend relative to the positioning point for the legend.
-This is dependent on the value of the **−position** option.
+  - **-anchor** *anchor* - Tells how to position the legend relative to the positioning point for the legend.
+This is dependent on the value of the **-position** option.
 The default is `center`.

     - `left` or `right` - The anchor describes how to position the legend vertically.
     - `top` or `bottom` - The anchor describes how to position the legend horizontally.